 It’s simply a little printout/journal that helps me keep track of what’s important–my children, my self-care, and my relationship with God.

 Not only that, it allows me to write down my dreams.
 Because of this, I’m able to write down my visions and work to achieve them.

 You can download yours here.

 How to use the Measuring Cup

-Every day, write down three things you did or plan on doing with your children.
+Every day, write down three things you did or plan on doing with your day, and it can include your children.
 If you journal at night, it will be past tense.
 If you write first thing in the morning, you will write down your future plans for the day.

 Because you are planning things with your children, your day will run smoother, and you will get more accomplished.

 It can be something as big as “going on vacation” or even something small like “dancing” or “playing board games.”

 Just find time for your children.
 They want your time, mama, not just your money, or your discipline.